 7. Departments and programs reserve the right to impose more stringent requirements beyond these minimal provisions for the College as a whole.
 Students who fail to meet departmental regulations pertaining to academic standing will be placed on academic probation or dismissed and are subject to the policies regarding progression within their respective department or program to regain or retain student status.

-8. The Program Director determines the conditions of probation.
-In addition to specifying the grade point average, the program director may require completion of specific courses, may limit the number of hours for which the student registers, and may exclude the student from taking certain courses while on probation.
+8. The Division Director determines the conditions of probation.
+In addition to specifying the grade point average, the division director may require completion of specific courses, may limit the number of hours for which the student registers, and may exclude the student from taking certain courses while on probation.

 1. For programs with an identified core curriculum, a student may be dismissed if sequential, prerequisite, core or professional coursework in his/her approved program falls below a cumulative GPA of 2.0 undergraduate or 3.0 graduate.